 Apart from those, you can get the Alani-Nu in:

-The best I could describe is Malibu with a dash of lemon juice, if that makes any sense.
-It's punchy, coconut shines through, and it feels refreshing; pretty delicious overall.
+The best I could describe it is that is tastes like Malibu liquor with a dash of lemon juice, if that makes any sense (if you’ve ever worked behind the bar, you’ll get this).
+It's punchy, coconut shines through, and it feels refreshing.
+All in all - pretty delicious.

 As for mixing, I had no issues with the Alani Nu Pre-workout supplement.
 I simply added a scoop to my shaker with some water and shook it until it was all dissolved - easy peasy.